anavaln/receitasIV/README.md

 ### Problema - proyecto IV

 I'm an Erasmus student who wasn't used to cooking or thinking about what to eat.
-My problem is that I often have no idea what to cook or how to cook it, causing me to waste a lot of time looking for recipes I like, which is why I needed to create a meal plan for the whole week, so that I would know the shopping list in advance and the need to defrost something.
+My problem is that I often have no idea how to cook the recipes I was used to back home,which leads me to waste a lot of time looking for similar ones on the internet or asking my mum.
+As a student, I need something practical and simple so I can concentrate on my studies, something where I just have to put in my food preferences and choose the recipes I like, creating a shopping list to make for the week, already knowing what I have at home, saving me even more time.

 ### Configuración del repositorio